 Biologically speaking, they rightly dispel this view, placing us with equal status to any other species.
 To avoid further conceit, in their book they rewind evolution such that our human journey becomes just one of millions of species heading towards our shared biogenesis.
 With this in mind, our event drapes the tree of life over the landscape such that its branches line up (broadly) with local footpaths to create a network of merging trails across Epping Forest and Lee Valley Park.

-The event is organised by Humanists (non believers) but given the inclusivity it celebrates, we warmly extend an open invitation to all - including the odd non human representative!
+The event is organised by Humanists (non believers) but given the inclusivity it celebrates, we warmly extend an open invitation to all - including the odd non-human! (mostly, but not exclusively, dogs).
 Previous trails have attracted well over 100 walkers.
-This year will again be raising funds towards an online version of the tree of life called 'One Zoom' created at Imperial College London.
+This year we will again be raising funds towards an online version of the tree of life called 'One Zoom' created at Imperial College London.

 Hope to see you there.